-The Board of Directors and the Chief Executive Officer of Projektengagemang Sweden AB (publ) (PE) hereby present the company's Annual Report and consolidated accounts for the 2023 financial year.
+The Board of Directors and the CEO of Projektengagemang Sweden AB (publ) (PE) hereby present the company's Annual Report and consolidated accounts for the 2024 financial year.
 Projektengagemang Sweden AB (publ), with registered office in Stockholm, company registration number 556330-2602, is the Parent Company of the Group.
-All amounts are presented in thousands of kronor (SEK) unless stated otherwise.
+All amounts are stated in SEK thousand, unless otherwise indicated.

 PE is a consulting company with advanced expertise and project capability in everything to do with buildings and their immediate surroundings.
-The Group's operations are concentrated in Sweden and the operational activities are conducted in the company PE Teknik & Arkitektur, which has a presence in 20 locations.
+The Group's operations are concentrated in Sweden and the operational activities are conducted in the company PE Teknik & Arkitektur, which has a presence in 18 locations.
 The company has been listed on Nasdaq Stockholm since June 2018.
 PE's engineers, architects and specialists offer wide-ranging, integrated expertise that generates value for clients and society.

 PE supplies knowledge-intensive services, such as feasibility studies, investigations and strategic planning, at all stages of the client's project.
-At the end of the 2023 financial year, the company had 753 employees.
+At the end of the 2024 financial year, the company had 675 employees.
 This makes PE one of Sweden's leading engineering and architectural consulting firms.
-Some 13,000 assignments were performed during the year on behalf of 4,000 clients.
+Around 11,000 assignments were performed during the year for about 3,600 clients.